 Day 1: Rendezvous at the group hotel in Kathmandu.
 Complimentary airport transfers are provided.
-KE Land Only package services begin with the overnight hotel accommodation in Kathmandu.
+KE Land Only package services begin with dinner and overnight at the hotel accommodation in Kathmandu.

 Day 2: An early start for the dramatic flight through the mountains to Lukla.
 From the airstrip we have a short trek to our first night's halt at Phakding (2610m).
 Overnight in a lodge.
 Walk distance 9.57 km, with approx. 630 metres of descent and 400 metres of ascent.
 3 - 4 hours.

 Day 3: Following the Dudh Kosi valley upstream we cross and re-cross the river before making a final steep climb to the Sherpa capital of Namche Bazaar (3400m).
 We check in at our comfortable lodge and the rest of the day is free for relaxing or to explore the bazaar.
 Walk distance 10.19 km, with 1148 metres of ascent and 398 metres of descent.
 6 hours.

 Day 4: A rest day at Namche for acclimatisation.
 There is the option of a day hike to the Sherpa villages of Khumjung and Kunde for views of Everest, Lhotse and Ama Dablam.
 We spend a second night at our lodge in Namche Bazaar.